vigindian/webserver-letsencrypt/README.md

 b.
 Update wordpress-db password in ~/.secret_wordpressdbpass<br />
 c.
 Setup wordpress in your server using apache2/setup_wordpress.sh<br />
 d.
 Manage your Wordpress site from localhost/blog<br />
 e.
-If your site is located in Cloud, setup /etc/wordpress/config-yourdomainname.php and access your site using public_ip or dns_name<br /><br />
+If your site is located in Cloud, setup /etc/wordpress/config-yourdomainname.php and access your site using public_ip or dns_name<br />
+f.
+Install some useful wordpress plugins using apache2/wordpress_plugins.sh.
+Plugin list is controlled by the variable PLUGINS in the script.<br /><br />

 ## References:
 https://www.splitbrain.org/blog/2017-08/10-homeassistant_duckdns_letsencrypt<br />